 Courses are generally 2 to 3 credits depending on the structure of the course.
-Classes are held from Monday through Friday and students can take up to six credits.
+Classes are held from Monday through Friday, and students may earn up to a total of 6 credits during the program.
 Internationally renowned scholars teach courses which are centered on Humanity, Civilization and Global Governance.
 With the exception of the Korean Language class, all courses are taught in English.